Skip Navigation

 Admissions Steps

 Omni Montessori School is committed to educating and informing parents about Omni Montessori School and Montessori education.
 Each step in the admissions process is outlined below.
-To begin the admissions process, please submit an inquiry form.

 Step 1 — School Tour

 Participating in a parent group tour at Omni Montessori School's Blakeney Campus (ages 3-12) or Waxhaw Campus (ages 12-15) is the first step in the admissions process.
-All parents are encouraged to tour both the Blakeney Campus and Waxhaw Campus during the admissions process regardless of your child's age.
+All parents are encouraged to tour both the Blakeney Campus and Waxhaw Campus during the admissions process, regardless of your child's age.

 Tours are for adults only and must be scheduled in advance.
 All tours typically last about an hour.
-Group tours are generally offered September through March.
+Group tours are generally offered from September through March.
 Additional dates may be added as needed.

 Please dress for the weather as we visit classrooms and walk outdoors to see the prepared environments on Omni's campuses.
 You will learn about the Montessori method of education and how Omni's Montessori learning environments and programs are specifically designed for children at each age level.
 In-person group tours end with a Q&A session.